 - Taxpayers who have timely requested a collection due process hearing; and

 - Taxpayers who have requested innocent spouse relief.

 Before denying a passport, the State Department will hold your application for 90 days to allow you to:

 - Make full payment of the tax debt; or

 - Enter into a collection alternative with the IRS.

 The IRS is required to notify you in writing at the time it certifies seriously delinquent tax debt to the State Department.
 The IRS will send written notice by regular mail to your last known address.

 If your U.S. passport application is denied or your U.S. passport is revoked, the State Department will likewise notify you in writing.

-If the IRS certified your debt to the State Department, you can challenge it by filing a lawsuit in either the U.S. Tax Court or a U.S. District Court.
-The Court will then determine whether the certification was erroneous or that IRS failed to reverse the certification when it was required to do so.
+If the IRS certified your debt to the State Department, you can challenge it by filing a tax lawsuit in either the U.S. Tax Court or a U.S. District Court.
+The Court will then determine whether the certification was erroneous or that the IRS failed to reverse the certification when it was required to do so.
 If the court determines the certification is erroneous or should be reversed, it can order the IRS to notify the State Department that the certification was in error.